 Welcome to the Milwaukee Woof Pack

-Run free and play safe in seven off-leash dog parks, explore a network of paved and soft trails in parks throughout the county, or enjoy a day out to a beer garden with your fur-friends!
+Run free and play safe in seven off-leash dog parks, explore a network of paved and soft trails in parks throughout the County, or enjoy a day at a beer garden with your fur-friends!
 There’s always something new to discover in Milwaukee County Parks.

-2018 Dog Park Passes are now available to purchase and sign up for our Woof Pack e-news for dog news, events and contests.
+Purchase your 2022 Annual Dog Park Passes and sign up for our Woof Pack e-news for dog news, events and contests.